topherhunt/cheatsheets/elixir/howto/phoenix_email_auth/phoenix_email_auth.md

   * Add the view that this mailer will use for rendering, at `lib/...web/views/emails_view.ex`:

     ```rb
-    defmodule WorldviewsWeb.EmailsView do
+    defmodule MyAppWeb.EmailsView do
-      use WorldviewsWeb, :view
+      use MyAppWeb, :view
     end
     ```

   * Add a template for this email at `lib/...web/templates/emails/confirm_address.html.eex`:

-    ```
+    ```xml
     <h1>Worldview Journeys: Your special login link</h1>

     <p>Please click the link below to log in.</p>